modelsbymike3d/arbootcamp/content/snapchat-intermediate/200-3d-text.md

 ---
-title: '3D Text'
+title: 'Create customizable 3D text in Lens Studio'
-metaTitle: '3D Text in Lens Studio'
+metaTitle: 'Create customizable 3D text in Lens Studio'
 metaDescription: 'Lens Studio does not have native 3D text, but we can still fake the effect with some pretty convincing results!
 Learn how to use the Text Texture resource and a little scripting to create this effect!'
 metaImage: /snapchat-intermediate/3d-text/3d_text_thumbnail.jpg
 software: 'Lens Studio'